 - Professional recommendation for oral care products that will assist in moisturizing the mouth

-- Chew sugarless gum or suck on sugarless hard candy to stimulate saliva flow citrus, cinnamon or mint-flavoured candies are good choices
+- Chew sugarless gum or suck on sugarless hard candy to stimulate saliva flow citrus, cinnamon or mint-flavored candies are good choices

 - Avoid tobacco or alcohol, which dry out the mouth

-- Minimise spicy or salty foods, which may cause pain in a dry mouth
+- Minimize spicy or salty foods, which may cause pain in a dry mouth

 - Avoid sugar and acidic foods